-Going through a divorce is a complicated and overwhelming ordeal.
+Going through a divorce or legal separation is a complicated and overwhelming ordeal.

 I asked 48 experts to reveal their best and most insightful tips on preparing for divorce so you can make this as peaceful and stress-free as possible.